 Why didn’t former employers successfully keep him?”

-It’s estimated 15M are unemployed, with record numbers of those experiencing long-term joblessness.
-My advice lately, in fact, has been jobseekers should stay put, avoiding the open job market if humanly possible.
+My advice lately, in fact, has been for job seekers to stay put, avoiding the open job market when possible.

 Here are some thoughts on doing just that …

-Maybe you can change positions, but stay with the same employer?
+Maybe you can change jobs, but stay with the same employer?

-Maybe you’re experiencing a rough patch that will pass with time and patience?
+Maybe you’re experiencing a rough patch that’ll pass with time and patience?

-Keep in mind too that an impending boss change can benefit your situation … and if your current boss has been with the company for a few years, well, enough said. =] If so, his job change could save you an uncomfortable job-search.
+Keep in mind, too, that an impending boss change can benefit your situation … and if your current boss has been with the company for a few years, well, enough said. =]

 Just a sampling of questions to ask and get answered: